 With a featured role for himself, the play also included a spot in the cast for the daughters of then-president Woodrow Wilson.
-President Wilson was in Cornish staying at the home of author Winston Churchill for a short summer break when Baynes mounted the play in Meriden.
+President Wilson was in nearby Cornish, N.H., staying at the home of American author Winston Churchill for a short summer break.
+Baynes mounted the play in Meriden.
 And no doubt the message was not lost on Wilson, who watched from the audience.

 And his obituary told the story of a varied and interesting life.
 He traveled the world, usually chronicling the activities of animals.
-And when he died, he was cremated and his ashes scattered on Mount Croydon near his home.
+When he died, he was cremated and his ashes scattered on Mount Croydon near his home.
 A monument on the mountain reads: “Here were scattered the ashes of Ernest Harold Baynes, lover of animals and men, and loved of them.
 May 1, 1868, January 21, 1925.”

 Much of the personal history of Baynes in this article comes from Ernest Harold Baynes, Naturalist and Crusader by Raymond Gorges, 1928.
 This story was updated in 2021.